WGN-TV: WB affiliation (1995–2006)

 WGN-TV's first logo as a WB affiliate, used from 1995 to 2002.

-On November 2, 1993, Time Warner and Tribune (which acquired an 11 percent interest in the network in August 1995) announced the formation of The WB Television Network.
-Tribune committed six of the seven independent stations it owned at the time to serve as charter affiliates of The WB, though it initially exempted WGN-TV from the agreement, as station management had expressed concerns about how the network's plans to expand its prime time and daytime program offerings would affect WGN's sports broadcast rights and the impact that the potential of having to phase out its sports telecasts to fulfill network commitments would have on the superstation feed's appeal to cable and satellite providers elsewhere around the United States.
-Ironically, despite its concerns with taking the WB affiliation, WGN had also vied to become the Chicago affiliate of the United Paramount Network (UPN), a joint venture between Chris-Craft/United Television and Paramount Television that announced its launch plans on October 21.
-On November 10, 1993, Paramount announced it had reached an agreement to affiliate UPN with then-Newsweb Corporation-owned WPWR-TV, which, upon the network's January 16, 1995, launch, became the largest UPN affiliate not to be owned by either of its parent companies.
+On November 2, 1993, Time Warner and Tribune, which acquired an 11-percent interest in the network in August 1995, announced the formation of The WB Television Network.
+Tribune committed six of the seven independent stations it owned to serve as charter affiliates of The WB, though it initially exempted WGN-TV from the agreement because station management had expressed concerns about the effects the network's expansion plans for its prime time and daytime programs would affect WGN's sports-broadcast rights and the effect the possible phasing out of its sports telecasts to fulfill network commitments would have on the superstation feed's appeal to U.S. cable and satellite providers.
+Despite its concerns with the WB affiliation, WGN had also vied to become the Chicago affiliate of the United Paramount Network (UPN), a joint venture between Chris-Craft/United Television and Paramount Television that announced its launch plans on October 21.
+On November 10, 1993, Paramount announced it had reached an agreement to affiliate UPN with Newsweb Corporation-owned WPWR-TV which, upon the network's launch on January 16, 1995, became the largest independently owned UPN affiliate.